paljs/docs/src/pages/plugins/select.md

 ## Performance Example

-We have `Prisma Schema` with three models.
+If we have a `Prisma Schema` with the models below.

 ```prisma
 model User {